Our store is undergoing extensive maintenance. If you have trouble placing an order, please call 405-881-5028 for help.

 Vegetable oil, on the other hand, will cause moving parts to seize at much lower temperatures.
 It is NOT designed to be used as a bar oil replacement.
 I do not know the formulation of the particular vegetable oil used, but I do know that vegetable based oils are not rated for high friction based heat applications.
 There are some IN DEVELOPMENT, but this is a LONG way from being usable.

-Chances are, with a few uses you would not notice a problem.
-But with use with hardwoods (where more heat is generated), or a chain that was not properly sharpened, you could end up with significant damage to your chainsaw.
+Chances are, with a few cuts you would not notice a problem, but well into your project you'd run into trouble.
+And with use on hardwoods (where more heat is generated), or a chain that was not properly sharpened, you could end up with significant damage to your chainsaw.

 So even if it dispensed spores as promised, it would still not be a good idea.

 5. Your chainsaw bar oil reservoir has bar oil in it.
 It is petroleum based, not vegetable based.
-I do not know what effect it would have on mushroom spores, but I suspect it would not be a good one.
+Your mycospore oil is now contaminated.

 IF you put it on the bar, you over oil your bar, grease your chain, and that is not good because that slings oil where you do not want it on your chainsaw.

-And if you put it in the reservoir, then it will contaminate your reservoir, causing potential problems with the efficiency of your bar oil for quite a while.
+And if you put mycospore oil in the reservoir, then it will contaminate your reservoir, causing potential problems with the efficiency of your bar oil for quite a while.
 You can't exactly clean out the reservoir and get the vegetable oil out.

 So IF it did work, it would still not be a good idea to use it on a piece of equipment that you ever intended to revert to its original purpose, and it would be very difficult to not mix it with petroleum oils.

 Basically, flawed idea all the way around.
-OH, it sounds cool, and is one of those neat sounding ideas that will undoubtedly continue to catch people's imaginations and pocketbooks for a while.
+OH, it sounds cool, and is one of those neat sounding ideas that will undoubtedly continue to catch people's imaginations and pocketbooks for a while if they fail to think it out, or fail to understand how chainsaws and mushrooms work.

 But if you understand chainsaws, and mushrooms, you pretty much know this is NOT a good idea, and that somebody out there knows this and is making money from it anyway.